SJTU-IPADS/SQLDriller/README.md

 # SQLDRILLER: Automated Validating and Fixing of Text-to-SQL Translation with Execution Consistency

-SQLDRILLER is a Text-to-SQL translation checking tool.
+SQLDRILLER is a Text-to-SQL translation correctness checking tool.
 It introduces and applies **Execution Consistency** to automatically discover and fix errors in Text-to-SQL datasets, and in Text-to-SQL model inference results to improve model accuracy.
 It is presented in the paper "Automated Validating and Fixing of Text-to-SQL Translation with Execution Consistency" (SIGMOD '25, [paper link](https://dl.acm.org/doi/10.1145/3725271)).